weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Roles_and_Permissions.md

 one or more mailboxes or remove the policy assignments in the Exchange admin center (EAC) or Exchange Online PowerShell.

-In this task, you are going to assign the Outlook Web App policy that you created in the prior task to the mailboxes of three Adatum users who are part of Holly’s pilot project.
+In this task, you are going to assign the Outlook on the web policy that you created in the prior task to the mailboxes of three Adatum users who are part of Holly’s pilot project.